tibetan-nlp/annodoc/index.md

 an `obj`.

-Unfortunately, this reasoning does not allow us to distinguish between a three-place predicate with a missing `iobj` and a two-place predicate.
+Unfortunately, this reasoning does not allow us to distinguish between a saturated two-place predicate and a three-place predicate with a missing `iobj`.
+Nor does it allow us to distinguish between a saturated one-place predicate and a two-place predicate with a missing `obj`.
+Finally, it does not allow us to determine how many arguments a verb has when none of its arguments are overt.

-Nor does it allow us to distinguish between a two-place predicate with a missing `obj` and a intransitive predicate.
+One possible solution to this problem would be to introduce empty elements to hold the place of missing arguments and participate in the necessary dependency relations.

-We do not know how often these scenarios will arise, but an effective safeguard would be to use the sub-types alluded to above.
-Marking a ditransitive object as `obj:ditrans` immediately says that we expect an `iobj`, whether overt or inferred by context.
-Similarly, marking an intransitive subject as `nsubj:intrans` is enough to ensure that it will not be confused with a sentence
+Given that Tibetan's word-order is extremely flexible, it would be difficult to know where to put such empty elements, if one was inclined to use them.
+A simpler solution - and the one we adopt - is to attach an attribute to the verb which states how many and what types of arguments it has.
+Hover over any of the verbs in the examples on this page and you will see this attribute.

 ## Multiword expressions